 Parking at Brevard College is a privilege, and all students who park on campus must have their vehicle registered through Campus Security in Campus Life.
-All students will be charged \$75 a semester to park their vehicle on campus.
+All students will be charged \$80 a semester to park their vehicle on campus.
 Students may pick up their decal upon arriving to campus through the Campus Life Office.
 A student may opt out of this charge by visiting Campus Life and filling out a form verifying that he/she will not have a vehicle on campus.
 Any student who has opted out and is found to have a vehicle on campus will be charged a \$300 fine.
 Parking regulations are strictly enforced, and vehicles that receive multiple tickets will be towed at the owner's expense.
 Parking fees are non-refundable.
 All parking regulations may be found in the Student Handbook and/or by contacting Campus Security.
+Note: Persons who are on campus only to audit classes will not be charged a parking fee.